Brainspotting Therapy: About a Bataclan Victim

 Abstract

-Brainspotting psychotherapy (BSP), elaborated by Grand in 2003, aims at managing patients suffering from psycho-traumatic syndromes: Post-Traumatic Stress Disorder, emotional dysregulation, anxiety and/or depressive syndromes.
+Brainspotting psychotherapy (Brainspotting), elaborated by Grand in 2003, aims at managing patients suffering from psycho-traumatic syndromes: Post-Traumatic Stress Disorder, emotional dysregulation, anxiety and/or depressive syndromes.

 This original approach combines features of hypnotherapy and EMDR (Eye Movement Desensitization and Reprocessing) and is based on the concept of eye positions capable of soliciting the psychological assimilation processes of traumatic memories.
 We briefly present this therapeutic tool (framework, protocol, expected effects) and propose certain hypotheses which may explain its efficacy.
 For this, we draw on research into the practice of Mindfulness and the theory of mnesic malleability.
 Finally, the follow-up of a victim of the 2015 attack on the Bataclan in Paris supports the discussions developed here.